dotnet/docfx/Documentation/tutorial/intro markdown lite.md

 : My label
 ```

-should be render as following html:
+should be rendered as following html:

 ```html
 <div id="My label"></div>